linpengcheng/PurefunctionPipelineDataflow/README.md

 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it.
       ---- Alan Perlis, Epigrams in Programming.
            the first recipient of the Turing Award (1966) A founding father of Computer Science as a separate discipline

 When the solution is simple, God is answering.
 Everything should be as simple as possible, but not simpler.
 Most of the fundamental ideas of science are essentially simple, and may, as a rule, be expressed in a language comprehensible to everyone.
-Any intelligent fool can make things bigger, more complex, and more intense.
+Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a lot of courage and a lot of courage to move in the opposite direction.
+It takes a touch of genius -- and a lot of courage -- to move in the opposite direction.
       ---- Albert Einstein
 ```